 Examples of a sense of duty are before us every day.
 We see people all over the world doing the same thing, and often making small, big gestures towards others.
 This is why we are more inclined to help each other.
 Heroic medical personnel, companies that donate money or products.
 They change their entire production, or they bring food to the elderly and the needy.

 Trust in science will matter.
 It will provide shared themes.
-And if we have shared themes, we will work together to make the scenarios better.
-Our "echo chambers" keep us divided like a modern tribalism.
+And if we have shared themes, we will work together to make scenarios better.
+Our “echo chambers” keep us divided like modern tribalism.
 Science can perhaps become the glue of humanity.

 New politicians